-Before you decide whether to drop a course, it is important to work with your academic adviser to understand how changing your schedule will fit into your academic plan.
+Before you decide whether to drop a course, it is important to work with your academic adviser to understand the impacts and how changing your schedule will fit into your academic plan.
 Contact your adviser before making any registration changes.

 Course Drop Deadlines